Implementation Module: New Hire Teacher Academy

 Engagement and Reflection on Feedback

 Through engagement with my learning community, I received feedback that reinforced the importance of clear structure and intentional design in reducing cognitive overload.
 Specifically, the use of chunked information and organized navigation was recognized as supporting a more accessible and user-friendly experience for learners.
+This feedback confirmed that the course design successfully addresses one of the primary challenges in new hire training—overwhelm—while also supporting continued learning through embedded resources and opportunities for reflection.

 Alignment to Assignment Requirements